endman100/FloED-main/README.md

  <div class="content has-text-justified">
           <p>
-            Recently, diffusion-based methods have achieved great improvements in the video inpainting task.
-However, these methods still face many challenges, such as maintaining temporal consistency and the time-consuming issue.
-            This paper proposes an advanced video inpainting framework using optical Flow-guided Efficient Diffusion, called FloED.
-            Specifically, FloED employs a dual-branch architecture, where a flow branch first restores corrupted flow and a multi-scale flow adapter provides motion guidance to the main inpainting branch.
-            Additionally, a training-free latent interpolation method is proposed to accelerate the multi-step denoising process using flow warping.
-Further introducing a flow attention cache mechanism, FLoED efficiently reduces the computational cost brought by incorporating optical flow.
+      The text-guided video inpainting technique has significantly improved the performance of content generation applications.
+A recent family for these improvements uses diffusion models, which have become essential for achieving high-quality video inpainting results, yet they still face performance bottlenecks in temporal consistency and computational efficiency.
+This motivates us to propose a new video inpainting framework using optical Flow-guided Efficient Diffusion (FloED) for higher video coherence.
+Specifically, FloED employs a dual-branch architecture, where the time-agnostic flow branch restores corrupted flow first, and the multi-scale flow adapters provide motion guidance to the main inpainting branch.
+Besides, a training-free latent interpolation method is proposed to accelerate the multi-step denoising process using flow warping.
+With the flow attention cache mechanism, FLoED efficiently reduces the computational cost of incorporating optical flow.
+Extensive experiments on background restoration and object removal tasks show that FloED outperforms state-of-the-art diffusion-based methods in both quality and efficiency.
           </p>
         </div>

 ![Method Overview](Assert/Fig_0.jpg)

-Please check our [project page](https://nevsnev.github.io/FloED) for inpainting results.
+Please check our [project page](https://nevsnev.github.io/FloED) for Text-guided video pinpointing results.

-## Code coming soon.
+## To-Do List

+- [ ] Release the inference code and weights

+- [ ] Release the training code

-## 📚 BibTeX
+## BibTeX

 ```bibtex
 @article{gu2024advanced,